itumeleng96/FM-PR-TrackingFilters/README.md

 <li>MeanshiftCluster</li>

 ### TODO
-<li>Log-likelihood as a statistical Benchmark for the Performance of Tracking Filters </li>
+<li>Log-likelihood as a statistical Benchmark for the Performance of Tracking Filters - To be verified</li>
+<li>Log-likelihood for multiple Tracks</li>
 <li>Implement other tracking filters </li>